Emergency Planning

 If an emergency did happen in your area, how would you manage?
 What about your relatives, friends, neighbours or colleagues – do you know anyone who might need some extra help or support?

-• Be more informed about hazards (such as set up for flood and weather alerts)
+- Hazards (such as setting up for flood and weather alerts)

 What are our risks?